Crescent Lake National Wildlife Refuge

 A typical view at Crescent Lake National Wildlife Refuge

-The sand was deposited millenia ago when the Cretaceous Inland Sea dried up where Colorado and Wyoming are now.
+The sand was deposited millenia ago when the Cretaceous Inland Sea dried up and revealed the landscape where most of Colorado and Wyoming are now.
 The winds carried that sea-bottom sand eastward and deposited it across Kansas, Nebraska and parts of South Dakota.
 During periods of extensive glaciation, the sand was compacted and the dunes "frozen" in place, only to be exposed when the glaciers retreated.
 But that action also created the dips and hollows where the dune field drops below the local water table and allows the formation of lakes and ponds.

 More than 275 species of birds have been seen on the property in the course of a normal year with more than 200,000 waterfowl visiting during the annual fall migration.
 Among them are as many as twenty nesting Bald eagle pairs.
 Mammals found on the property include mule deer, white-tailed der, pronghorn, prairie dog, cottontail, coyote, bobcat, beaver and raccoon.
 The deeper lakes also hold good populations of walleye, largemouth bass, bluegill, carp and yellow perch.